-After visiting a two-thousand-year-old linden tree in England, William Bryant Logan explores the nearly forgotten practice of coppicing, or cutting back a tree to stimulate growth, and discovers a symbiotic relationship between humans and trees.
+After visiting a two-thousand-year-old linden tree in England, William Bryant Logan explores the nearly forgotten practices of coppicing and pollarding, or cutting back a tree to stimulate growth, and discovers a symbiotic relationship between humans and trees.

 This living ring is more than three times the diameter of each face of Big Ben.
-Where I stood at its center was once the solitary trunk from which this tree had begun.
-With each cut, the stems sprouted back from the stump on the margins of the previous trunk, so over centuries, they made a widening fairy ring that genetically was still a single tree.
+Where I stood at its center had once been the tree’s original solitary trunk.
+With each cut, the stems sprouted back out from the stump along the margins of the previous trunk, so that over centuries, they made a widening fairy ring that genetically was still a single tree.
 The year before my visit, more than one hundred long, straight trunks from the stools had been harvested, each about twenty to twenty-five feet tall.
 The trunks were bound standing together nearby into what looked like the world’s largest sheaf of wheat.

 Big Ben is not quite two centuries old, but this tree has turned two thousand.
 One hundred times, it has had its rising trunks cut back to just above ground level.
 The tall poles were harvested for building, for charcoal, for firewood, for fiber to make ropes.
 Again and again.
 I was flabbergasted when I saw it.
 How can it be, I thought, that a linden so often cut and manipulated can be among the oldest living things in Britain?